 Knowledgeable Representation In Child Relocation Matters

-I am attorney Stephanie Story, and I have provided representation for fathers caught up in child custody, visitation and relocation disputes, even international “move-aways,” since opening my law practice.
+I am attorney Stephanie Story, and I have provided representation for non-custodial parents and fathers caught up in child custody, visitation and relocation disputes, and even international “move-away” cases, since opening my law practice.
 When facing such disputes, I will take the necessary steps to make certain courts honor your interests and the interests of your children during disputes concerning relocation.

 Factors Concerning Child Relocation

 As relocation will obviously impact your ability to carry on a relationship with your child, your input into such activities is extremely important.
-The court’s main concern is the “best interests of the child.”
-I believe that includes having a father in their life.
-Because your interests as a father count, there is an elaborate process in place concerning relocation of the child (See In Re Marriage of La Musga (2004) 32 Cal.4 th 1072).
+The court’s main concern is the “best interests of the child” and I believe that includes having both parents, including a father, in their life.
+Because your interests as an involved parent count, there is an elaborate process in place concerning relocation of the child (See In Re Marriage of La Musga (2004) 32 Cal.4 th 1072).
 There are many factors involved in this process, some of which include: